kodi-community-addons/script.skin.helper.colorpicker/README.md

 3) If you want to specify the header title of the color picker, make sure to include a label with ID 1 in the XML and add the header= parameter when you launch the script.

-For example: RunScript(script.skin.helper.colorpicker,action=colorpicker,skinstring=MySkinString,header=Set the OSD Foreground Color)
+For example: RunScript(script.skin.helper.colorpicker,skinstring=MySkinString,header=Set the OSD Foreground Color)

 4) By default the colorpicker will provide a list of available colors.
 If you want to provide that list yourself, create a file "colors.xml" in skin\extras\colors\colors.xml